 A clue to a better solution might be found in the way some foodservice companies are packaging up meal kits for restaurant clients to sell to customers.

-Phil Lempert recently coined the term "restaurmart," which is the foodservice equivalent of the grocerant concept.
-For years, grocers have offered restaurant style amenities in-store and, more recently, online with prepared meal ordering for pickup and delivery.
+Phil Lempert recently coined the term “restaurmart,” which is the foodservice equivalent of the grocerant concept.
+For years, grocers have offered restaurant-style amenities in-store and, more recently, online with prepared meal ordering for pickup and delivery.
 He says foodservice companies can help their casual dining customers by helping them create mini food retail markets that carry “essential” food items.
 Whereas shoppers might not have any experience with a foodservice distributor’s lineup, they will gladly purchase the foodservice company’s sauce and fresh pasta when it’s offered by their favorite neighborhood restaurant.
-The possibilities are limitless: specialty items, fresh produce in consumer-friendly quantities, dinner kits, everyday mealtime basics.
+The possibilities are limitless: specialty items, fresh produce in consumer-friendly quantities, dinner kits, and everyday mealtime basics.
 The list goes on.

 Moreover, this concept could be taken a couple of steps further.
 Let’s say a foodservice distributor helps a number of its neighborhood restaurant clients create mini-markets.
-What if it also helped them extend their restaurmarts from the takeout model to click and collect or delivery?
+What if it also helped them extend their restaurmarts from the takeout model to click-and-collect or delivery?
 By setting up an eCommerce site, the food distributor can essentially create a third-party marketplace for its restaurant clients, enabling each individual restaurant to reach more of its own customers.
 This is a solution that has the potential for real longevity far beyond the pandemic.

 Members of the foodservice industry looking to expand into the D2C channel need to find a partner with deep expertise in serving the food retail market, one who understands the unique needs of the sector and consumer behavior.
 They also need a partner who is able to provide this technology quickly.